Beagle123/visualruby/examples/09_get_glade_variables/README.txt

     @builder["ui_customer_address_ent"].text  = @ui_customer_address_ent
     # etc.

-It will simply match the names of the instance variables to the glade names and fill in the values on the form.
-All with zero lines of code.
+It's a shortcut to match the names of the instance variables to the glade names and fill in the values on the form.

-There is also a method named #get_glade_variables that retreives the values from the form and updates the instance variables with any values that the user changed on the form.
+You can also do the reverse, and read the form values back into the variables using method, #get_glade_variables.

 This saves even more typing and errors.
 You can replace this: